-Member States shall ensure that the necessary arrangements are in place to ensure the continuity of expertise of these services and experts.
+Member States shall lay down provisions to ensure the continuity of expertise of these services and experts.

 - 2. Member States shall specify the recognition requirements and communicate them to the Commission together with the name and address of the competent authorities in charge of recognition.
 Member States shall communicate any changes to this information. - 3.
 Member States shall specify other services or experts requiring particular radiation protection qualifications and, where appropriate, the process for the recognition of such qualifications. - 4.
 The Commission shall make the information received in accordance with paragraph 2 available to the Member States.